 Christ School believes in encouraging and recognizing academic achievement.
 To be eligible for academic honors a student must carry at least five courses, of which four are academic courses, and not be subject to any disciplinary actions.
-All honors determinations will be based on a student's GPA, including weighted grades in honors and AP classes.
+All honors determinations will be based on a student's GPA, including weighted grades in honors, AP, and Advanced Studies classes.
 Students should consult the Academic Office to determine GPA (Grade Point Average).
-Determination for honors, warnings, and probation is based on GPA calculated at the end of each semester.
+Determination for academic honors, warnings, and probation is based on GPA calculated at the end of each semester.

-Head of School's High Honor Roll A student will be placed on the High Honor Roll when his academic average is a weighted GPA of 4.00 or higher with no grade below C+ (78, weighted).
+Head of School's High Honor Roll A student will be placed on the High Honor Roll when his academic average is a weighted GPA of 4.25 or higher with no grade below a B-(80, weighted).

-Honor Roll Students will be placed on the Honor Roll when his academic average is a weighted GPA of 3.00 or above with no grade below C+ (78, weighted).
+Honor Roll A student will be placed on the Honor Roll when his academic average is a weighted GPA of 3.5 or above with no grade below a B- (80, weighted).